-It may not feel like it outside, but according to the calendar, it is spring!
-Time to switch our focus from squashes to salad greens!
+Though the temperatures outside have been cool, according to the calendar, it is spring!
+Time to switch our focus from squash to salad greens!
 Eating with the seasons ensures you’re getting more nutritious and flavorful produce, plus it benefits the environment, too.
 Seasonal produce grows with less human “assistance” and is more likely to be produced locally, which reduces the environmental impact of transportation and storage.
 Also, changing up your weekly produce haul as the seasons change increases the nutrient variety you are consuming while challenging your creativity in the kitchen!
 Here are a few of FEED’s favorites for this time of year:

 Spring Morning Muffins